MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.input/icommand_execute_171295283.md

 ### -param parameter

 Data used by the command.
-If the command does not require data to be passed, this value can be null.
+If the command does not require data to be passed, this value can be `null`.

 ## -remarks